I’ll show you how I make my hot and spicy chicken broth for soup, and your January (and February, and March . . . ) will so much better! I promise.

 Please tell me that you have days like this.
 Especially in January.

-When we left for home, we were no longer at odds with each.
-We were smiling, and laughing, and we were ready to face the afternoon’s responsibilities.
+We were no longer at odds with each other, as we headed for home at last.
+We were smiling, and laughing, our tummies were full of hot, spicy, warming foods, and we were ready to face the afternoon’s responsibilities.

 On the way home, I realized that I really needed to take the time to make what I had been craving in the first place—a very hot and spicy chicken broth, lest we resort to eating nothing but fast fried stuff for the next three weeks.
 And questionable sauces.
 This spicy broth, with some chicken meat and a few fresh veg and add-ins (think kabocha squash and fresh herbs and shredded Chinese cabbage . . . maybe just a few cannelloni beans) is exactly what I’ve been craving lately.
 It’s the American equivalent, I would imagine, of Pho, that Vietnamese bowl of fresh herbs, meat, noodles and excellent broth.